samsung-cnct/kraken-lib/Documentation/security/README.md

 ## ToDo
 #### Configuration
 1. Certificates
-To use dex for auth, passing dex's ca certificates is required.
+To use dex for auth, passing dex ca certificates is required.
 But there is size limitation using cloud-init with AWS.
-Now it just use same CA what kube apiserver uses.
+Now it just uses the same CA as the kube apiserver uses.
 Need another channel for passing it from given services to each VM instances.

-And to find/set dex'services configuration like issuer URL.
+And to find/set dex services configuration like issuer URL.
 From now Kraken just assumes that it is located under 'values.Dex.Issuer' The path is hard coded under kraken.config.
 Should be changed.